 My question is how do you handle this waiting time.
 Do you stay and talk with the patient?
 Do you leave and wait outside for the doctor to come?
 And with these two choices, how do you interact with the patient?
 Do you ask them if they’d like you to stay or leave?
 Or do you just leave?
 Or just stay and engage them in conversation?

 For me, it really depends on the individual and what my relationship with them is, but I’m really wondering how you handle this part of a medical appointment.
 Translation by Doug Bowen-Bailey

 The contents of this website were developed under a grant from the Department of Education.
 However, these contents do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal government.

-Advancing ASL-English healthcare interpreters The St. Catherine University CATIE Center Mental and Behavioral Health Interpreting project is funded by the U.S. Department of Education, Rehabilitation Services Administration, #H160D160003, from 2017-2021.
+Advancing ASL-English Healthcare Interpreters St. Catherine University’s CATIE Center Project Level Up is funded by the US Department of Education, Rehabilitation Services Administration, Award #H160D210004.

 The project contents; however, do not necessarily represent the policy of the Department of Education, and you should not assume endorsement by the Federal Government.
 (Authority: 20 U.S.C.
 1221e-3 and 3474).